 To help clients overcome a dual diagnosis, we utilize a number of evidence-based modalities and behavioral therapies tailored to the specific needs of each individual.
 Delivered in an inpatient setting and combined with comprehensive assessments that identify the underlying factors behind drug or alcohol misuse, we’re able to provide a highly therapeutic experience that addresses the full scope of each client’s mental, physical and emotional health needs.
 Some of the techniques we use in our curriculum include:

-Our residential clinical programming is also enriched by a thriving recovery community where clients can find support among their peers and participate in a variety of healthy, sober activities in the Boulder and Denver areas.
+Our residential clinical programming is also enriched by a thriving recovery community where clients can find support among their peers and participate in a variety of healthy, sober activities in the Denver areas.
 As clients move through our continuum of care, they’re also encouraged to seek out educational and employment opportunities, attend 12-step meetings and explore new hobbies or interests as they gain more freedom and independence.
 Our goal is to help clients not just get sober but to thrive in recovery, setting them up for lifelong success that endures beyond our program.

 NorthStar Transitions was founded to help clients navigate a life of recovery and move beyond addiction.
 A key part of this transformational process is discovering the unique challenges faced by each client and helping them acquire the skills they’ll need for sustainable recovery.
 Upon admission to NorthStar Transitions, clients are evaluated for co-occurring disorders that may contribute to substance dependency by our highly trained staff of addiction professionals.
 Our team also includes a dedicated support staff, licensed clinicians and a board-certified addiction psychiatrist to ensure each client gets the care they need to make real-life recovery possible.

-For most dual-diagnosis evaluations, the NorthStar clinical team manages client medications and provides necessary therapy for a successful experience in our Boulder rehab.
+For most dual-diagnosis evaluations, the NorthStar clinical team manages client medications and provides necessary therapy for a successful experience in our Denver rehab.
 When a co-occurring disorder or mental illness is outside our scope of practice, we refer clients to a qualified area specialist for treatment that meets their needs.
 We know there is no such thing as a “one-size-fits-all” approach to recovery, so referrals are tailored to each individual depending on their initial assessments.